Local Government by-elections

 In addition, if the voter intending to run as a candidate or the nominating organization requests it, the election office performing the verification shall provide information on the result of the verification.

-Registration of the (Chief) Mayoral Candidate
+Registration of the Candidate for Mayor of the Capital

-If the election commission rejects the registration of the candidate due to an insufficient number of recommendations, the independent candidate or the nominating organization may request additional recommendation forms by submitting a new A4 form until the deadline for submitting the candidacy, i.e., 4:00 PM on the 34th day before the election.
+If the election commission rejects the registration of the candidate due to an insufficient number of recommendations, the independent candidate or the nominating organization may request additional recommendation sheets by submitting a new A4 form until the deadline for submitting the candidacy, i.e., 4:00 PM on the 34th day before the election.
 The additional recommendations collected and submitted by the deadline must be added to the recommendations submitted earlier.

-Withdrawal of a (Chief) Mayoral Candidate
+Withdrawal of a Candidate for the Mayor of the Capital

-A (chief) mayoral candidate is withdrawn if:
+A candidate for mayor of the capital is withdrawn if:

 - they are removed from the central electoral register before the start of voting,